alexamies/chinesenotes-python/chrome_plugin_prep.md

 Instructions here assume Linux or Mac.

+Setup the Python venv environment as per the main README.md.

 Starting from a top level directory, above this repo, clone the Chinese Notes or NTI Reader repo, which contains the same dictionary